Luminger/xcom2-killcounter/KillCounter/ReadMe.txt

 ﻿TL;DR: Tactical UI now shows you how many enemies you've killed, the remaining
 	   count and how many are currently active.

+NEW: WotC Ready - works on every XCOM2 version (despite the triangle)
 NEW: Now with MCM support!
 (Big thanks to Managarmr!)

 This mod adds a set of (very) simple counters to the Tactical UI.
 It shows you